phpenv/phpenv/README.md

 ## Installation

 ### Basic GitHub Checkout
+For a more automated install, you can use [phpenv-installer][phpenv-installer-url].
+If you prefer a manual approach, follow the steps below.

 This will get you going with the latest version of phpenv and make it easy to fork and contribute any changes back upstream.